-12.1 SOCIAL SAFEGUARD COSTS
+13.1 SOCIAL SAFEGUARD COSTS

 The costs and budgets are already included in the overall project costs as integral component of the project.
-Table 12.1 presents a summary of cost and budget for SRMP.
-The total cost for SRMP is \$426 million dollar, of which land acquisition and resettlement will cost \$398 million.
+16Table 13.1 presents a summary of cost which includes base cost, physical contingencies (25%) & price contingencies (9%) and budget for SRMP.
+The total cost for SRMP is US\$434 million dollar, of which land acquisition and resettlement will cost US\$398 million.
 Detailed costs are available in individual plans.
 Vol. 12 Costs and Budgetary Plan contain further details.